jahokas/Peer-reviews/README.md

 ### b.
 Location definition, exploration and cluster analysis

 **Foursquare**

 I will explore and cluster the neighborhoods in the city of Lyon.
-The work will be divided in the following areas:
+The work will be divided in the following topics:
 + the map of Lyon
 + location of venues around neigbourhoods
 + Explorion and analysis of neighborhoods